GIFT IDEAS FOR NATIONAL PARK LOVERS

 You can also get this beautiful mountain necklace with his most famous quote inscribed on the card.

 Related Post: Read more John Muir quotes in or 40 Adventurous Family Travel Quotes post.

 The Lost Art of Reading Nature’s Signs is one of many books from the extraordinary Tristan Gooley.
 In this fantastic book, he shares 850 tips for understanding signs from weather, scents, tree directions, flower formations, and more.
 It’s the ultimate book for the person who yearns to feel skilled while navigating the outdoors.
 If this book tickles your fancy, look around at his other books here to see what else you might like.

 Being able to have a charger that doesn’t need to be plugged into anything is GOLD.
-This is the ultimate national park gift for someone who is also a gear lover.
-Any national park lover knows that electricity is not something that’s easy to come by, so having a solar-powered charger can be all the difference when your phone is dying because you’ve been taking jaw-dropping photos all day of the mountains.
+This is the ultimate National Park gift for someone who is also a gear lover.
+Any National Park lover knows that electricity is not something that’s easy to come by, so having a solar-powered charger can be all the difference when your phone is dying because you’ve been taking jaw-dropping photos all day of the mountains.
 The solar power bank from GoerTek has three USB ports and can charge an iPhone up to seven times.
-It also includes a 3 mode flashlight, perfect for when you’re stumbling around your campsite at night.
+It also includes a 3 mode flashlight, perfect for when you’re fumbling around your campsite at night.

-Lastly, if none of the above gifts strike a chord, consider the best national parks gift idea of them all – a donation in the gift recipient’s name.
+Lastly, if none of the above gifts strike a chord, consider the best National Parks gift idea of them all – a donation in the gift recipient’s name.
 Anyone who is a national park lover would want to contribute to helping these incredible American landmarks survive and thrive.
-The National Park Foundation is the official charitable partner of the National Park Service.
+The National Parks Foundation is the official charitable partner of the National Park Service.
 You can donate and read about their work here.

+Did you find the perfect gift?
 We hope you were inspired by our list of the best gifts for national park lovers.
-If you have any other fun ideas for great national park gifts, let us know in the comments below.

 Pin It For Later